MolBIFFM/diana/README.md

 The first component refers to the specified time of measurement, the second to the specified type of post-translational modification, the third to the relative position of the corresponding modification site and the fourth to the replicate.
-Entries consisting of three components refer to modification site-specific averages of replicates.

-`"post-translational modification 30"` and `"post-translational modification 120"` each refer to the specified types of post-translational modification the protein is associated with while `"measurement 30"` and `"measurement 120"` each refer to a categorization of the protein-specific average of modification sites for particular specified times of measurement.

 Annotations of protein-protein interactions contain the following information: